zio/zio/docs/datatypes/contextual/index.md

 }
 ```

 3. **Define Service Dependencies** — We might need `Console` and `Clock` services to implement the `Logging` service.
-In this case, we put its dependencies into its constructor.
+Here, we put its dependencies into its constructor.
 All the dependencies are just interfaces, not implementation.
 Just like what we did in object-oriented style:

 ```scala mdoc:invisible:reset
 import zio._